-S/PDIF-out Connector
+S/PDIF Connector

-The S/PDIF-out connector (SPDIF1) is used to connect an external S/PDIF-out port.
-Your S/PDIF-out port may be mounted on a cardedge bracket.
-Install the card-edge bracket to an available slot at the rear of the system chassis then connect the audio cable connector to the S/PDIF-out connector.
-Make sure pin 1 of the audio cable connector is aligned with pin 1 of the connector.
+The S/PDIF connector is used to connect an external S/PDIF port.
+Your S/PDIF port may be mounted on a card-edge bracket.
+Install the card-edge bracket to an available slot at the rear of the system chassis then connect the audio cable to the S/PDIF connector.
+Make sure pin 1 of the audio cable is aligned with pin 1 of the S/PDIF connector.

-LVDS LCD Panel Connector LCD/Inverter Power Connector LCD AUX Power Connector
+LVDS LCD Panel Connector LCD/Inverter Power Connector

-The system board allows you to connect a LCD Display Panel by means of the LVDS LCD panel connector (CN7) and the LCD/Inverter power connector (CN6).
+The system board allows you to connect a LCD Display Panel by means of the LVDS LCD panel connector and the LCD/Inverter power connector.
 These connectors transmit video signals and power from the system board to the LCD Display Panel.
-The LCD AUX power connector (J8) is used to connect auxiliary power to the LCD panel.